IsaacACasanova/old-website/_posts/2020-10-08-introduction.md

 # 1. Disconnect from Social Media

-It's all too easy to get stuck in the sea of information social media gives us.
-From COVID to the Black Lives Matter movement and the ongoing election, there's so much to keep tabs on.
-The best thing you can do for yourself is to silence your phones, close your internet tabs and take a walk.
+It's easy to drown in the sea of information social media and the news throws at us.
+From COVID-19, to the Black Lives Matter movement and the controversy surrounding the U.S. election, it's a nonstop waterfall.
+If you feel overwhelmed, try silencing your phone, closing your internet tabs and taking a walk.
+Disconnecting allows us to recharge our mental energy and center our thoughts.
+It's important to take care of your mental health during this weird time, and decreasing your screen time is one way to do it.

 # 2. Start a New Hobby

 If you've been putting off learning a new language, cooking a new recipe, investing in the stock market or remodeling your bathroom, now is the time to do so.
-We've never spent so much time inside before, so take advatage and get a jump on as many side projects as you can.
-You never know, one of the ventures you start during quarantine can bring in a good source of second income.
-You may even be able to shelf your current job and pursue your new business full time.
+We've never had so much time inside before, so take advantage and do something you've always wanted to do!
+There are lots of examples of total body transformations, career changes and YouTube channels started during this pandemic.
+While you don't have to put pressure on yourself to completely change your life, devoting your time to something new is a great way to occupy your mind while the pandemic has slowed the outside world to a standstill.

+# 3. Reach Out to Family and Friends

+Something that's greatly helped me during this time is to consistently check in on my family and friends.
+A lot of the time we take our immediate family for granted and don't go below the surface when calling or texting them.
+Millions of people have lost loved ones due to COVID-19.
+We have to support those that have experienced loss, and we have to make the most of the time we have with our loved ones now.